cleric73/docs-nhpr/index.md

 #### Generic Products

-Generic Products represents a raw/main material used to represent a packaged or measured amount of a known substance.
+Generic Products represents a raw/main material used to represent a packaged or measured amount of a known substance, an ingredient of an actively traded medication on the market.

 #### The generic product object